cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 ```

 The result of this query is also 24 as there are very few dative and
-accusitive cases encoded in the dataset.
+accusative cases encoded in the dataset.

 There is a final form of the `select` query that is useful to discuss
-before moving to `constuct` queries which is
+before moving to `construct` queries which is
 [aggregates](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#aggregates).
 These kinds of queries generally have to do with counting or adding
 which generally combines or aggregates information, hence the name.